Writing Google Ads (formerly known as AdWords) ads can be extremely frustrating because you need to fit all your ad copy into such a tiny space.

 So how do you do it?

-I’m here to give you some proven tactics and tips you can use to write AdWords ads that will bring you higher click-through rates, higher Quality Scores and higher conversion rates.
+I’m here to give you some proven tactics, tips, and ad copy examples you can use to write amazing Google ads that will bring you higher click-through rates, higher Quality Scores and higher conversion rates.

 Because many of your competitors are using dynamic keyword insertion and bidding on similar keywords, you’ll notice that a lot of their ads say the same thing.